New Brunswick Mortgage Payment Calculator

 Land transfer tax (LTT) in New Brunswick

-Under the New Brunswick Real Property Transfer Tax Act, the land transfer tax is currently 0.25% on the assessed value of the purchased home.
-For more details and information, see our New Brunswick land transfer tax page .
+Under the New Brunswick Real Property Transfer Tax Act, the land transfer tax is currently 1.00% of the property's purchase price or 1.00% of the assessed value of the purchased home, whichever is greater.
+For more details and information, see our New Brunswick land transfer tax page.

 Compare current mortgage rates across the Big 5 Banks & top Canadian lenders.
 Take 2 minutes to answer a few questions and discover the lowest rates available to you.